 I think it’s great how the government is finally taking actions to fight obesity.
 However, this law isn’t very effective.
 I understand that when people have a large drink, they’ll drink all of it.
 But if you have a small sized drink, won’t people buy another small drink if they want more?
-It’s just that this law doesn’t really enforce people to drink lesser.posted over 3 years ago
+It’s just that this law doesn’t really enforce people to drink lesser.posted about 4 years ago

 I think it’s a step in the right direction, although as mentioned above, I a not sure how effective this will be.One thing I will say is that This will stimulate conversation about the obesity crisis issue.
 And yes, this is a crisis.
 In my years of medical education, I was never taught how to manage a 10 year old with type 2 diabetes or a child with a blood pressure of 190/100, simply because up until 10years ago, this was unheard of.
 It is scary how many families bring their children in to clinic for check-ups, and adult-onset illnesses are being seen in teenagers.
 Simply scary.
 America has developed a horrible lifestyle for our younger generation, consisting of fast-foods, exaggerated food portions, and a lack of regulation for what companies use in their processed meals.

 This action is great in that it wakes people up from the illusion that this is not a serious issue.
 However, the only way this issue can be solved is if we take a multidisciplinary approach involving a concerted effort from everyone; from policy-makers in DC to teachers, to food franchises to parents all around the US.
 Education should be key and should focus on on healthy eating, portion control, explanation for health risks to obesity and ways to prevent chronic illnesses in our children.

-It’s a very complex issue that is not so black and white, but I am glad that attention is brig brought to this real serious issue.posted over 3 years ago
+It’s a very complex issue that is not so black and white, but I am glad that attention is brig brought to this real serious issue.posted about 4 years ago